eitansuez/ambient-migration/docs/migrate.md

 This output should begin to provide a validation for our plan:

 - Among other things, it validates Istio version and Cluster CNI compatibility.
-If we had used too old a version of Istio, the tool would have raised a concern, and our first priority would be to ugprade Istio to a newer version.
+If we had used too old a version of Istio, the tool would have raised a concern, and our first priority would be to upgrade Istio to a newer version.

 - We also get a validation that all necessary CRDs are installed.
 I assume the reference is to the Gateway API CRDs.